JuliaReach/JuliaReachDevDocs/docs/src/workflow.md

 For example, suppose that user `mforets` would like to setup the pacakge `Polyhedra` working from a fork.
-The git command `git remote -v` prints all the remote repositories, and you can modify them with `git remote add` to add a new one and `git remote set-url` to change the URL of an existing repository (it also possible to manually edit the file `.git/config`).
+The git command `git remote -v` prints all the remote repositories, and you can modify them with `git remote add` to add a new one and `git remote set-url` to change the URL of an existing repository (it is also possible to manually edit the file `.git/config`).
 In the example:

 ```